 Be it a one or three watch collection, the Speedmaster is well deserving of a spot.
 The Speedy can be had with a date function, an array of straps and even cased in gold so there is surely one that matches your taste.
 The 21st century reimagined Speedmaster is definitely taking it this year.
 It is all of what people adore in a Speedy cased in a 38.6mm diameter shell.
 When production runs out, the First Omega in Space with a brown leather band is more than just a consolation.

 Audemars Piguet Royak Oak

 Steering clear out of the brash club, Nomos Glashuette is an excellent place to turn to.
-The Metro neomatik at a comfortable 35 millimetres makes it a delightful dress watch, ideally in white but it is difficult to look past the midnight blue (nachtblau).
+The Metro neomatik at a comfortable 35 millimetres making it a delightful dress watch, ideally in white but it is difficult to look past midnight blue (nachtblau).
 Should you desire for a larger case, it too is available in 38mm in both colours.

 Zenith Heritage 146

-The new Rolex Sea-Dweller now pops with a Cyclops lens which to give the date window located at 3 o’clock some oomph.
+The new Rolex Sea-Dweller now pops with a Cyclops lens which gives the date window located at 3 o’clock some oomph.
 Inside this 43mm Oyster case features the in-house 3235 movement which integrates something called Chronergy escapement.
 It is said to be highly efficient, robust and impervious to magnetic disturbance as if it wasn’t already so.

 Grand Seiko SBGW253

 Grand Seikos has gone back to their roots by spelling their name across the 12 o’clock position.
 This year at Basel, Seiko decided to recreate throwback models where a touch of gold has been added to the GS emblem on the back of its modern 38mm case.
 Inside stands a 9S64 manual winding caliber that keeps time seriously well.